fabiomattei/rubygtkfun/_posts/2020-06-12-warming-up-first-application.md

 {% endhighlight %}

 If you typed the code correctly and the gtk gem was well installed you should be seeing something that looks like the aside image.
-You did well, the application is running and you build your first ruby gtk application.
+You did well, the application is running and you build your first ruby gtk3 application.

 **Congratulations!!**